vasba/ckad-simulation/question-11/README.md

 # Question 11 | Working with Containers

 ## Task
 There are files to build a container image located at `$HOME/ckad-simulation/11/image`.
-The container will run a Golang application which outputs information to stdout.
+The container will run a Python application which outputs information to stdout.
 You're asked to perform the following tasks:

 ℹ️ Run all Docker and Podman commands as user root.
 Use `sudo docker` and `sudo podman` or become root with `sudo -i`